 Support is available for research and analysis on the following issues:

-- Root causes of, and emerging trajectories of violent conflict;
+- Causes, drivers, actors, and trajectories of violent conflict;

-- Geopolitics and histories of conflict and peace;
+- Geopolitics and histories of conflict, conflict mediation and peace;

 - Minorities, under-represented groups, and the social dynamics of conflict and peace;